edgedb/easy-edgedb/chapter1/index.md

 The CLI is essentially saying: "There might be `NPC` objects in the database already.
 But now they all need to have a property called `name`, which wasn't required before.
 How should I decide what `name` to give them?"

 Fortunately, the expression here is pretty simple: let's just give them all an empty string.
 Type `''` and hit enter, and the CLI will now be happy with the migration.
-Don't forget to complete the migration with `edgedb migration`, and we are done!
+Don't forget to complete the migration with `edgedb migrate`, and we are done!

 There are a lot of other commands beyond the commands for migration, though we won't need them for this book.
 You could bookmark these four pages for later use, however: